chef-boneyard/mysql_chef_gem/README.md

 mysql_chef_gem is a library cookbook that provides an LWRP for use in recipes.
 It provides a wrapper around `chef_gem` called `mysql_chef_gem` that eases the installation process, collecting the prerequisites and side-stepping the compilation phase arms race.

+# DEPRECATED

+This cookbook has been deprecated.
+The goal of the cookbook was to make installing the gem easier, but that can be done in a simple wrapper cookbook with less complexity than this cookbook introduced.

 ## Scope

 This cookbook is concerned with the installation of the `mysql` Rubygem into Chef's gem path.
 Installation into other Ruby environments, or installation of related gems such as `mysql2` are outside the scope of this cookbook.
 For installing the mysql2 gem see <https://supermarket.chef.io/cookbooks/mysql2_chef_gem>